DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 For example, a user has completed a first meeting with a contact and notes that within the Contact Record.
 If the user doesn't update this record after the chosen number of days, then the user will receive an alert within the Contact Record.
 Also, this Contact Record will be listed in the Filters section under ``Update Needed``.
 This will help Multipliers prioritize their contacts and provide a sense of accountability.
 The Dispatcher or the DT Admin can oversee the accountability piece to make sure that Multipliers are updating their Contact Records to the agreed upon time frame.

-An update constitutes as any change to the Contact Record that would be recorded in the Comment/Activity Tile.
+An update constitutes as any change to the :ref:`Contact Record <c-contacts-record-page>` that would be recorded in the :ref:`Comment/Activity Tile <c-comments-activity-tile>`.

 Be sure to click the box ``Update needed triggers enabled`` if you want users to receive this alert message.